gboduljak/uscheme/README.md

 type EvalMonad a = ExceptT LispError (StateT ScopeContext IO) a
 ```

-Although the definition looks scary at the first glance, it basically defines the EvalMonad as a computation which may result in an error of type **LispError** holding the internal state of type **ScopeContext**.
+Although the definition looks scary, it basically defines the EvalMonad as a computation which may result in an error of type **LispError** holding the internal state of type **ScopeContext** (essentially a **ScopeResolver**).
 In addition to everything written before, evaluation computation may perform IO operations (e.g **display** or **load**).
 The computation is parameterised over any type, which results in enough flexibility to implement any evaluation use case.
 However, evaluation mostly results in an instance of [Ast](src/Ast.hs).

 Evaluation is implemented in [Evaluator](src/Evaluator.hs) which heavily relies on pattern matching over possible expression types of [Ast](src/Ast.hs).
 Usually, the expression type is detected in [Evaluator](src/Evaluator.hs) and the evaluation of recognised expression type is done in separate evaluator.

 For example, the function application is recognised in [Evaluator](src/Evaluator.hs):
 ```haskell
 eval :: LispVal -> EvalMonad LispVal
 eval expr@(List (head : args)) = Application.eval expr eval